ZONESTAR3D/Z9/Z9V5/Z9V5-MK4/4.Slicing/readme.md

 ![](pic/slicing-8.png)
 #### 5.9 Preview the sliced result (gcode file) and then save to gcode file to your PC and then copy to SD card
 ![](pic/slicing-9.png)
 :star:When previewing the gcode file, you can see that some additional print lines will appear on the side of bed, which are for preloading filament.
-For detail how to pre-load filament, please refer to "E4 Hotend user guide".
+For detail how to pre-load filament, please refer to [:book:**E4 Hotend user guide**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/HOTEND/E4%204-IN-1-OUT%20Non-Mixing%20Color%20Hotend#4-in-1-out-non-mix-color-hotend-user-guide).
 ![](pic/slicingE4-3.png)

 ------